-Conservation Notes: Contact our volunteer coordinator regarding upcoming habitat restoration work parties in Golden Gate Park.
+Conservation Notes: Contact our volunteer coordinator regarding upcoming habitat restoration work parties in on the 3rd and 4th Saturday each month in Golden Gate Park.

 San Francisco’s largest freshwater lake lies within close proximity to the ocean which makes it attractive to birds and birdwatchers.
 The park is over 600 acres, with paths and access around the entire lake

 Map Three parking lots serve the park: one off Skyline Blvd. at Harding Park Rd. where the boathouse is located, John Muir Drive where there is access to the concrete bridge, and Sunset Blvd. which has trails leading to the wooden bridge and across to Harding Park Golf Course and habitat restoration site.
 A 4.4 mile paved path encircles the park and there are a couple picnic spots.

 Best Time to Visit: There are a variety of waterbirds in the winter, migrating and vagrant birds in the spring and fall and local breeding birds can be seen in the spring and summer.